 When the cause of chronic vulvar pain is not known or is at best uncertain, treatment interventions vary.
 Many health care professionals combine treatments including psychotherapy and/or behavioral counseling, pain medication, pelvic floor physical therapy, hormone treatments if indicated, and, as a last treatment option, surgical removal of portions of the affected vestibule.
 More research is needed to better understand how to manage vulvodynia.
 Topical anesthetic such as lidocaine and antidepressants such as amitriptyline can be used to numb the tissue of the vulva or vestibule.
 If the cause is hormonal then treatment with topical estrogen and possibly testosterone is may be considered.
 If the muscles are tight then pelvic floor physical therapy, muscle relaxants, biofeedback, and Botox injections may be used.
 If there is an increased number of nerves then topical anesthetics, anti-epileptics, anti-depressants, and capsaicin can be used to numb the nerves.

 If appropriate conservative treatments for relief of pain have been tried but are not successful, then vestibulectomy surgery is considered to remove the nerves.
+As part of surgical treatment, patients will undergo prolotherapy (dextrose injections) and shockwave therapy to decrease pain and reduce opioid need post-operatively.

 When discussing vestibulectomy surgery, it is critical that the surgery involves contemporary strategies.
 First, that contemporary vestibulectomy involves removal of ALL of the vestibule tissues and not a focal area of the vestibule such as the floor of the vestibule.
 Focal surgeries, such as a posterior vestibulectomy do not take into account the current theory of neuronal hyperplasia, either congenitally-based or trauma/ inflammation-based, that extends to all the regions of the vestibule.
 Second, in addition to removal of all of the vestibular tissue, there needs to be a vaginal advancement flap developed that covers the removed vestibular tissue at the floor.
 Third, to prevent the vaginal advancement flap from being torn during recovery, there need to be two layers of so-called anchoring sutures that pass from the advancement flap to the surrounding tissues between the vagina and the rectum.
 Fourth, to prevent narrowing of the vaginal opening, the anchoring sutures need to be passed in a horizontal plane such that when the anchoring suture is tied, the vagina advances and does not narrow.
 Adhering to these contemporary strategies during vestibulectomy surgery allows for a high success rate with minimal side effects or complications.